MarkB19988/CapstoneProject2-SpaceInvadersReboot/README.md

 To help me find out what developers can do to reduce vulnerabilites I will be conducting a survey that I will give to students studying software development at various levels to find out what they know about cyber security and software vulnerabilities.
 Using this information I will be aiming to answer 3 key questions.
 These are:

-###### 1. Do software developers understand what good cyber security? does this understanding grow with more experience?
+###### 1. Do software developers understand what good cyber security is? does this understanding grow with more experience?

 By finding out if software developers understand good cyber security I can see if there is a correlation between how much knowledge they have in software vulnerabilities and how much experience they have in software development.
 This information cal then tell me if less experienced developers would need to have their code checked by a more experienced collegue in order to reduce the vulnerabilities of software during development.
 As less of an understanding may make their software more vulnerable.